• Skip to primary navigation

 Now last year, we struggled with our power situation.
 However, we didn’t want our girls to freeze.
 And you know how it works.
 Hot air rises and cold air falls.

 A few of them got frostbite on their crowns.
-And our rooster, O’Brien the Second got frostbite on his crown and his toes.
+And our rooster, O’Brien the Second, got frostbite on his crown and his toes.

-Now that we have a new Tesla Powerwall 2 and Kubota generator, this winter will be better.
+Now that we have a new Tesla Powerwall 2 and a Kubota generator, this winter will be better.
 We can heat the coop as needed without running a portable gasoline generator like we did last winter.

-#4.
-The Chicken Run is Too Small
+4. The Chicken Run is Too Small

 Our original run was 8 x 8.
 But we’re already planning to expand it so the girls can hang out outdoors more often.

-We don’t free- range because our lot isn’t fenced.
-Also, predators such as bears, wolves, pine martens and eagles concern me.
 Now, this might change in the future.
 But for now, we’ll just make a DIY chicken run with salvaged bits of wood and chicken wire.

-#5.
-No Sick Bay in Our Chicken Coop
+5. No Sick Bay in Our Chicken Coop

-It wasn’t until Dot, one of the smallest chickens began to act sick that we realized our chicken coop didn’t have a sickbay.
+It wasn’t until Dot, one of the smallest chickens, began to act sick that we realized our chicken coop didn’t have a sickbay.
 We made do with a dog crate.

-#6.
-Didn’t Allow Space for Rabbits?
+6. Didn’t Allow Space for Rabbits

 If you follow Justin Rhodes or Joel Salatin, you’re familiar with their methods of homesteading.
-This past winter I’ve been further studying the basics of permaculture plus raising chickens and rabbits and goats together.
-But I should have read up more on the whole chicken and rabbits thing last year.
-As in “before” Dan built the coop.
+This past winter, I’ve been further studying the basics of permaculture, plus raising chickens, rabbits, and goats together.

 Then we would have included built-in higher shelves for the rabbits with the chickens down below.

-#7.
-We Need a Bigger DIY Chicken Coop Door
+7. We Need a Bigger DIY Chicken Coop Door

-The man door sticks sometimes, depending on the temperature and humidity.
-Ava is a strong eleven-year-old, but sometimes she gets stuck in the coop and has to crawl out through the chicken door.
-Jerod is 6 foot 4 and there’s no way he’d fit through the chicken door if the man door was truly stuck!
+Then she had to crawl out through the chicken door.
+Jerod is 6 feet 4 inches, and there’s no way he’d fit through the chicken door if the man door were truly stuck!

 Have you built your own chicken coop?
 In hindsight, we are so glad we got the lumber last year before the prices went through the roof.
-Next year we’ll be adapting our plans to include an extra area for our three turkeys, and possibly goats too.
-Stay tuned!

 Share!